-High court weighs Georgia hospital mergerNovember 26th, 2012 in Health /
+High court weighs Georgia hospital mergerNovember 26, 2012 in Medicine & Health / Health

 (AP)—The Supreme Court is questioning a monopoly on hospital services in southwestern Georgia.